April Lewis-Parks

 How to Use a Credit Card Step-by-Step

 Once you receive your card, you must activate it before you can use it.
-You usually call a toll-free number or activate it online.
+This is usually done by calling a toll-free number or activating it online.

-On or before the due date, you must pay at least the minimum amount due to avoid late fees.
+Pay at least the minimum payment amount by the due date to avoid late fees.
+Paying more is highly recommended.

 If you don’t pay the bill by the due date, penalties start to apply: